martydingo/docker-pdns_recursor/README.md

 # Docker - PDNS Recursor
 ## Description
 This is a image that builds an Alpine Linux container, and installs pdns-recursor.

-This image uses a pre-built recursor.conf to provide out-of-the-box functionaility.
+This image avoids the need to have a ready-made recursor.conf as to out-of-the-box functionaility, while providing the same level of customisation that including your own recursor.coinf brings.

 The following configuration is baked into this image: